Awe (film): Plot

-While working as a janitor, Shiva hopes to create a time travelling machine so as to meet his parents, whom he has not met.
-Parvathy, a wheelchair-bound woman, shows up and asserts herself to be his future self and claims that she has traveled back in time to restrain their parents' deaths, which are supposed to occur in an hour.
-Nala, a down-on-his-luck man, desperately tries to find employment and applies for the post of a chef at a restaurant owned by Chitra.
-Despite being unaware of how to cook, he manages to fulfill the tasks by following YouTube cooking videos.
-To his surprise, he realizes that he could hear Nani, a goldfish, and Chanti, a bonsai tree, talking in the kitchen and that he is the only one able to converse and communicate with them.
+While working as a janitor, Shiva aspires to invent a time machine to meet his parents, whom he has never known.
+Parvathy, a wheelchair user, arrives and reveals herself to be Shiva's future self.
+She claims to have traveled back in time to prevent their parents' deaths, which are destined to occur within an hour.
+Elsewhere, Nala, a desperate job seeker, applies for a chef position at a restaurant owned by Chitra.
+Despite lacking culinary experience, he passes the cooking assessment by following YouTube video tutorials.
+He soon discovers that he can mysteriously hear and communicate with Nani, a goldfish, and Chanti, a bonsai tree inside the kitchen.